 What Is the Difference Between a Will and a Trust?

-A will directs how your assets are distributed after your death and must go through probate.
-A trust, on the other hand, can hold assets during your lifetime and distribute them according to your instructions while you are alive, and allows trust assets to pass outside of probate upon death.
-A trust can offer greater control over the timing and conditions of distributions to beneficiaries.
+A will directs how your assets are distributed after your death through the probate process.
+A trust, on the other hand, can hold assets during your lifetime and distribute them according to your instructions while you are alive, and allows trust assets to pass to beneficiaries outside of probate upon death.
+A trust can offer you greater control over the timing and conditions of distributions to beneficiaries.

 What Is Probate and Can It Be Avoided?

-Probate is the legal process of validating a will and administering a deceased person’s estate.
-While probate in New Jersey is generally straightforward, certain planning tools—such as properly funded trusts and beneficiary designations—can, in some cases, help minimize or avoid probate.
+Probate is the legal process in New Jersey of validating a will and administering a deceased person’s estate.
+Probate in New Jersey is generally simple, straightforward, inexpensive, and allows, within a Last Will and Testament, certain planning tools such as placement of a trust(s) and beneficiary designations.

 What Happens If I Die Without a Will?

 If you pass away without a valid will, New Jersey’s intestacy laws determine how your assets are distributed.
-These laws may not align with your personal wishes and can create unnecessary stress or conflict for your family.
+These laws may not align with your personal choices and can create unnecessary stress or conflict and fights within your family.
 A written estate plan ensures you remain in control.

 When Should I Create an Estate Plan?